GuildOfWeavers/distaff/docs/programs.md

 The body of the above loop is similar to the round of [Rescue](https://eprint.iacr.org/2019/426) hash function.
 But there are significant differences.
 Specifically, injecting values in the middle of every round invalidates security proof of sponge construction.
 Thus, it is possible that this approach is insecure, and will need to be modified in the future.

 ### hash_acc procedure
 The purpose of *hash_acc* procedure is to merge hash of a control block, which is a tuple of two 128-bit values, with a single 128-bit value.
-The output of the *hash_acc* procedure is a single 128-bit element.
+The output of the *hash_acc* procedure an array of four 128-bit elements.

 Denoting *(v<sub>0</sub>, v<sub>1</sub>)* to be the hash of the control block, and *h* to be the 128-bit value, high-level pseudo-code for *hash_acc* procedure looks like so:
 ```
-with inputs: v0, v1, h:
+with inputs: h, v0, v1:
 let state = [v0, v1, h, 0];
 for 14 rounds do:
     state = add_round_constants(state);